The Louvre Pyramid – Concept, Controversy, Construction

 The Cour Napoléon Parking Lot

 We just want to repeat that fact — the main Louvre courtyard was used as a parking lot for bureaucrats' cars.
 It seems odd today, but here's the photo to prove it.
 It was taken just as the work on the Louvre Pyramid was starting, and you can see the lines of parked cars.
-(You can also see the incredible amount of traffic passing the Louvre, something that still exists to day but which the City of Paris is planning to change.)
+(You can also see the incredible amount of traffic passing the Louvre, something that still exists today but which the City of Paris still insists it is planning to change.)

 With the government offices moved out, the central courtyard became available as a space to build a new entry.
 In a novel concept, architect I.M.
 Pei placed the new main entrance underground, in the center of Cour Napoléon and plunked a steel-and-glass pyramid on top of it.
 Pei's design didn't meet with universal approval and the reviews of his plans were mixed.